codegefluester/ASReviews/README.md

 ASReviews
 =========

-A small helper to fetch reviews for iOS/Mac OS X Apps from the App Store
+A small helper to fetch reviews for iOS/Mac OS X Apps from the App Store.

 Features
 =========